gatsbyjs/peril-gatsbyjs/README.md

 # Gatsby's Peril Settings

 This is the configuration repo for Peril on the GatsbyJS org.
 There is a [settings file](peril.settings.json) and org-wide dangerfiles which are inside the [org folder](org).

-Here's some links to the key things
+Here're some links to the key things:

 - [Peril](https://github.com/danger/peril)
 - [Danger JS](http://danger.systems/js/)